A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Introduction

 By inspection, \cref{eq:vqe} is simply the minimization of an (unnormalized) Rayleigh quotient and represents finding the least eigenvalue of $H$, which corresponds to the ground state energy of the system.

-Consistent with the paradigm of quantum computing, evaluations of $\phi(x)$ on a quantum computer cannot be made directly.
-Rather, even in an idealized noise-free quantum device, evaluations of $\phi(x)$ on a quantum computer are available only as independent stochastic \emph{unbiased} estimates $f(x,\xi)\approx\phi(x)$, where the random variable $\Xi$ with realizations $\xi$ has a distribution determined by the moduli of complex coefficients that define a superposition of qubit states.
-Because quantum gates are defined by unitary matrices via the evolution postulate of quantum mechanics, one can show \cite{Schuld2019} that for many classes of ansatz $\psi(x)$, partial derivatives of $\phi$ can be computed via
+Consistent with the paradigm of quantum computing, evaluations of $\phi$ on a quantum computer cannot be made directly.
+Rather, even in an idealized, noise-free quantum computer, evaluations of $\phi$ are available only as independent stochastic \emph{unbiased} estimates $f(x,\xi)\approx\phi(x)$, where the random variable $\Xi$ with realizations $\xi$ has a distribution determined by the moduli of complex coefficients that define a superposition of qubit states.
+Because quantum gates are defined by unitary matrices via the evolution postulate of quantum mechanics, one can show (see, e.g., \cite{Schuld2019}) that for many classes of ansatz $\psi(x)$, partial derivatives of $\phi$ can be computed via

 where $e_i$ is the $i$th standard basis vector.
-In other words, partial derivatives of many VQE objectives are \emph{exactly equal to} a multiple of a specific central finite difference gradient estimate.
+In other words, partial derivatives of many VQE objectives are \emph{exactly equal to} a multiple of a specific central finite-difference gradient estimate.
 Moreover, one can obtain an \emph{unbiased} gradient estimate of $\nabla \phi(x)$ via $2n$ \emph{unbiased} function estimations of $\phi$.
-We stress unbiasedness here because it is well known that general finite difference stochastic gradient estimates yield biased estimators of the true gradient (see \cite{berahas2022theoretical} for a recent treatment of this subject).
+We stress unbiasedness here because it is well known that general finite-difference stochastic gradient estimates yield biased estimators of the true gradient (see \cite{berahas2022theoretical} for a recent treatment of this subject).

 On a quantum computer, realizations $\xi$ are purely exogenous and outside of the optimizer's control.
 That is, in the language of stochastic optimization, quantum computers are CRN-free, and hence the quasi-Newton methods proposed to date are inapplicable in this setting.
 This situation motivates our subsequent development of a CRN-free quasi-Newton method.